mszabat/MHR-Controller/README.md

 # MHR Controller
- This is a working prototype code for a home MHR ventilation system
+ This is a working prototype code for a home MHR ventilation system.

+ Author: Michal Szabat